Is Q-Learning Minimax Optimal? A Tight Sample Complexity Analysis: Main results: sample complexity of synchronous Q-learning

 up to some logarithmic factor.
+Consequently, the performance guarantees for Q-learning derived in Theorem~\ref{thm:infinite-horizon-simple} are sharp in terms of the dependency on the effective horizon $\frac{1}{1-\gamma}$.
+On the other hand, it has been shown in prior literature that the minimax sample complexity limit with a generative model is on the order of \citep{azar2013minimax,li2020sample}

-Consequently, the upper bound in Theorem~\ref{thm:infinite-horizon-simple} is tight in terms of its dependency on the effective horizon $\frac{1}{1-\gamma}$, which is larger than the minimax limit \citep{azar2013minimax} by a factor of $\frac{1}{1-\gamma}$.
-As a consequence, we need to resort to more sophisticated tricks like variance reduction in order to attain minimax optimality when $|\cA|\geq 2$ \citep{wainwright2019variance,li2020sample}.
+this in turn reveals the sub-optimality of plain Q-learning, whose horizon scaling is larger than the minimax limit by a factor of $\frac{1}{1-\gamma}$.
+Hence, more sophisticated algorithmic tricks are necessary in order to further reduce the sample complexity.
+For instance, a variance-reduced variant of Q-learning---namely, leveraging the idea of variance reduction originating from stochastic optimization \citep{johnson2013accelerating} to accelerate convergence of Q-learning---has been shown to attain minimax optimality \eqref{eq:minimax-lower-limit-simulator} for any $\varepsilon \in (0,1]$; see \citet{wainwright2019variance} for more details.